hpcloud-mon/ansible-monasca-schema/README.md

 The monasca services for mysql, influxdb and kafka must be up and running.
 - zookeeper_hosts - comma separated list of host:port pairs.
 - influxdb_users - dictionary of user/password pairs
+- influxdb_url - URL of the influxdb server
 - mysql_users - dictionary of user/password pairs

 Optionally for defining topics, define kafka_topics for example